Kirito-Ming/Kirito-Ming.github.io/content/authors/Jiaming Liu/_index.md

 ## About Me

-Jiaming Liu received the BE degree in electronic science and technology from Southwest Jiaotong University, Chengdu, China, in 2019, the MS degree in circuit and system from Southwest Jiaotong University, Chengdu, China, in 2022, He is currently working toward the Ph.D degree with State Key Laboratory of Integrated Chips and Systems, Fudan University, Shanghai, China.
+Jiaming Liu received the BE/MS degree in circuit and system from Southwest Jiaotong University, Chengdu, China, in 2019/2022.
+He is currently working toward the Ph.D degree with State Key Laboratory of Integrated Chips and Systems, Fudan University, Shanghai, China.
 His research interests include Embodied AI, image processing, ML/AL and associated VLSI architecture.